 The potential for covered freeway improvement projects to result in direct impacts on non-covered special-status species would be as described above for the No Project/No Action Alternative.
-Mitigation of these impacts would occur as described below under Impact BIO-15.
+No mitigation of these impacts would be required, as described below under Impact BIO-15.